fabric8io/fabric8/examples/secure-soap/README.md

     http://localhost:8181/cxf

-After you deployed this example, you will see the `HelloWorldSecurity` service appear in the `Available SOAP Services` section, together with a list of operations for the endpoint and some additional information like the endpoint's address and a link to the WSDL file for the Web service:
+After you deployed this quick start, you will see the `HelloWorldSecurity` service appear in the `Available SOAP Services` section, together with a list of operations for the endpoint and some additional information like the endpoint's address and a link to the WSDL file for the Web service:

     http://localhost:8181/cxf/HelloWorldSecurity?wsdl